6 min read

 Algebra by Candlelight

-She taught herself algebra by candlelight at age ten, hidden under the bedcovers after her parents had ordered the candles taken away — worried, not without reason, that too much study would destroy a girl's health.
+She taught herself algebra by candlelight at age ten, hidden under the bedcovers after her parents had ordered the candles taken away — worried that too much study would destroy a girl's health.
 They confiscated the books; she worked from memory.
 They redirected her to needlework; she kept the algebra running in her head while her hands moved.
-Mary Fairfax, who would become Mary Somerville through her second marriage, spent her entire early life fighting for permission to think — and when that permission was refused, doing it anyway.
+Mary Fairfax spent her entire early life fighting for permission to think — and when that permission was refused, doing it anyway.

 The INTP mind does not merely absorb information — it constructs internal logical architectures from it.
 Somerville's project was not the accumulation of scientific facts but the discernment of the underlying structure that connected them all.

-Her major works — The Mechanism of the Heavens (1831), which translated and expanded Laplace's celestial mechanics for British readers; On the Connexion of the Physical Sciences (1834); Physical Geography (1848) — were all syntheses.
-Not discoveries in the laboratory sense, but the kind of deep structural integration that requires holding enormous amounts of specialized knowledge in a single logical framework and showing how it coheres.
-The word she chose herself — "connexion" — is as good a description of her method as any.
+Her major works — The Mechanism of the Heavens (1831), On the Connexion of the Physical Sciences (1834), Physical Geography (1848) — were all syntheses: not discoveries in the laboratory sense, but deep structural integrations that hold enormous amounts of specialized knowledge in a single logical framework.
+The word she chose — "connexion" — is as good a description of her method as any.

 The Logical Architecture Beneath the Facts